 This process involves applying firm but gentle pressure to the snake with your finger just below the vent, which looks like a small slit on the underside of the body near the tail end.

 This pressure will force the hemipenis to “pop” out of the cloacal vent and become visible.

 In older snakes, this process can have lasting adverse effects.

 If done incorrectly, this can cause a lot of damage to your snake, so it is best to leave this to a professional.

-Another reason to leave this one to someone with experience is because you could apply the wrong amount of pressure where the hemi-penis does not come out.
+Another reason to leave this to someone with experience is that you could apply the wrong amount of pressure where the hemipenis does not come out.

 You might incorrectly label your snake a female.